AICAN-Research/FAST-Pathology/README.md

 Install
 -----------------------------------
-Download an appropriate installer from the [release page](https://github.com/SINTEFMedtek/FAST-Pathology/releases/), or the most recent one from [here](https://andreped.github.io/fastpathology.github.io/).
+**Download an appropriate installer from the [release page](https://github.com/SINTEFMedtek/FAST-Pathology/releases/), or the most recent one from [here](https://andreped.github.io/fastpathology.github.io/)**.

 Installers for Win10, Ubuntu (18 and 20), and macOSX are available.
 Currently, there are only pre-releases, as there are still some features to be added/fixed, before we can say that it is ready for use.
 Beta-testers are much obliged.

 **NOTE:** FastPathology depends on OpenCL.
 Most Windows machines have OpenCL by default, whereas Ubuntu does not.
 Thus, for Ubuntu, OpenCL can be installed by installing either [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-11.1.0-download-archive) or [Intel OpenCL Driver](https://github.com/intel/compute-runtime).
 For both operating systems CUDA is required to run inference on a dedicated GPU.
 CUDA 11.0 if you are using any of the releases.